grandseiken/factorio-ultracube/README.md

 * You're open to a fundamentally different take on the Factorio experience.
 * You enjoy solving automation and logistical puzzles, analyzing and improving on complex setups which probably won't be perfect the first time.
-* You've ever wished for a more dynamic factory, where different sections activate at different times, and not every belt tends towards either completely empty or completely backed-up.
+* You've interested in a more dynamic factory, with different sections turning on at different times, and not every belt tends towards either completely empty or completely backed-up.
-* You're looking for an excuse to experiment with Factorio's core mechanics in unusual ways.
+* You'd like an excuse to experiment with Factorio's core mechanics in unusual ways.
 * You appreciate Rube Goldberg machines.

 ## You might not like this mod if:

 * You're looking for a "vanilla plus" experience.
 * You require compatibility with other large/overhaul mods.
 * You can't live without megabasing.
-It's not really a thing at the moment, and seems fairly incompatible with the core conceit of this mod.
+It's not really a thing here yet, and it seems tricky to make it coexist with the core conceit.
-* You're not prepared to experiment at least a little bit with combinators and circuit conditions.
-While it might prove foolish to claim their use is mandatory (the factorio community is an endless source of novel and unexpected solutions), they're certainly the most obvious answer to some of the problems you'll encounter.
+* You're not ready to experiment at least a little bit with combinators and circuit conditions.
+While it might prove unwise to say they are mandatory (Factorio players are great at coming up with unexpected solutions), they're definitely the most obvious answer to some of the problems you'll encounter.
-* The idea of being unable to calculate exact throughput numbers for each production chain sounds horrifying.
+* The idea of being unable to calculate exact throughput numbers for production chains sounds horrifying.

 # Screenshots